Doccocaubai710/LaptopPricePrediction_MachineLearningProject/README.md

       4. Nguyễn Quang Pháp 20214921

       5. Phạm Quang Trung 20214935

+Before running the project:
+-You should "cd" to the corresponding folder "Source".

 To run this project:
 1. With the Jupyter notebook: You can run it without setting anything.
 Note that in some version, the "sparse" was renamed to "sparse_output" , then you might need to modify the code.